Hormel Foods Corp

 Biogas generation and organic fertilisers from animal waste

 The company discloses the volume of wastewater that has undergone different levels of treatment.
+All its wastewater has undergone primary treatment.
 The company does not use wastewater for fertigation without any treatment.

 Target-setting for water quality

 The company had a target to reduce organic waste discharge from its facilities by 10% by 2030.
-It mentions that in 2022, it achieved a 21% reduction in organic waste discharge.
-The company also mentions starting in 2023, it would transition its focus on organic waste reduction to investing in wastewater-treatment projects in collaboration with municipal partners and reducing water use by 10% by 2030 from a 2022 baseline to systematically reduce the impacts of organic matter in waste discharges and water footprints of our business.
+In 2023, it transitioned its focus from organic waste reduction to investing in wastewater treatment projects in collaboration with municipal partners.

 Support to third-party suppliers

-In 2022, the company became a lead sponsor of a 50,000-acre regenerative pilot project in Minnesota in collaboration with other partners such as the ESMC and The Nature Conservancy.
-Collectively, Hormel Foods and Target will provide $1.7 million for farmers to participate in the pilot and adopt practices such as cover cropping, reduced tillage and nutrient management.
-In the engagement call with FAIRR, the company mentioned that the project will be expanded to another cropping year to gather enough information to make market-based decisions on scaling up.
-Some results are also expected to be made publicly available by the end of 2024, pending review and approval by The Nature Conservancy.
+In 2022, the company became a lead sponsor of a 50,000-acre regenerative pilot project in Minnesota, collaborating with other partners, including the ESMC and The Nature Conservancy.
+Collectively, Hormel Foods and Target will provide $1.7 million to support farmers participating in the pilot and adopting practices such as cover cropping, reduced tillage, and nutrient management.
+In its latest sustainability report, the company mentions that approximately 41,000 acres of land had been enrolled in the program.

 Circularity